Netherlands3D/3DTiles/README.md

 ## Documentation

 For a conceptual overview of 3D Tiles, explicit & implicit tiling, quadtrees, and Morton index, see [3dtiles-introduction.md](Docs/3dtiles-introduction.md).

 For detailed information about the tile loading architecture and flow, see [tile_flow.md](Docs/tile_flow.md).

+For information about how the prefab system manages different tile layer types and components, see [prefab-system-architecture.md](Docs/prefab-system-architecture.md).